FindMySchool LogoFindMySchool

 Leadership is stable, with Mark Mailer listed as head teacher and appointed in April 2023 after a period as acting headteacher.

-Academically, its GCSE outcomes sit in line with the middle 35% of secondary schools in England (25th to 60th percentile).
+Academically, its GCSE outcomes now sit within the top quarter of secondary schools in England on FindMySchool's overall ranking.
 That profile often appeals to families who want a calm, structured setting, strong behaviour norms, and plenty of enrichment, without a selective admissions filter.

 High standards are a defining feature here, not as a slogan but as a daily expectation.
 The strongest impression, supported by the latest inspection evidence, is of pupils who understand routines, behave with maturity, and speak positively about belonging.
 A repeated theme is community identity, expressed through an articulated values framework and reinforced through leadership roles and structured rewards.